John Parker MICFor, Transport for London

-Chartered status is an internationally-recognised mark of professionalism and quality and, is something I am very keen to achieve in the future.
+Chartered status is an internationally-recognised mark of professionalism and quality and, is something I was very keen to achieve.
 It demonstrates a level of expertise which adds credibility to professional judgements and can carry weight with members of the public and colleagues alike.
-To be assessed by respected and experienced members of the industry and to be deemed suitable for chartered status would be a significant achievement.
-The high standard of commitment and broad range of skills necessary to obtain, and retain, chartered status could only be of benefit to me as I go forward through my career.
+To be assessed by respected and experienced members of the industry and to be deemed suitable for chartered status is a significant achievement.
+The high standard of commitment and broad range of skills necessary to retain chartered status benefits me as I go forward through my career.

 How does being a member of the Institute help you do your job better?